Directory

 Profile

-Dr. Curtis Farnsel is an Assistant Professor in the Department of Accounting.
-Curtis has a Sustainability Scholar classification with the Hanley Sustainability Institute.
+Dr. Curtis Farnsel is an Assistant Professor in the University of Dayton’s Department of Accounting.
+Curtis has a Sustainability Scholar designation with the Hanley Sustainability Institute.
 His research primarily examines the accounting and valuation implications of corporate social responsibility.
-His work has been published in Oil, Gas, and Energy Quarterly and has been presented at numerous national and regional conferences hosted by the American Accounting Association (AAA).
-Curtis actively volunteers with AAA conferences and has been recognized by the Financial Accounting and Reporting Section with the Excellence in Reviewing Award.
-Curtis has teaching experience in both financial accounting and managerial accounting and his teaching efforts have been recognized with multiple teaching awards.
-Curtis currently serves as a faculty advisor for the University of Dayton chapter of Beta Alpha Psi.
+His work has been published in Accounting and the Public Interest, Journal of Accounting Literature, Advances in Accounting, Abacus, Journal of Corporate Accounting & Finance, Journal of Accountancy, Oil, Gas, and Energy Quarterly, and Tax Notes and has been presented at numerous national and regional conferences hosted by the American Accounting Association (AAA).
+Curtis has teaching experience in financial accounting, sustainability reporting, and managerial accounting.
+Curtis currently serves as the faculty advisor for the University of Dayton chapter of Beta Alpha Psi.
 Prior to joining academia, Curtis was a Senior in the Assurance practice of Ernst & Young.
 Curtis maintains active CPA and CMA certifications.

 Degrees